JBesna/Getting-and-Cleaning-Data/CODEBOOK.md

+Note: I originally had the CODE BOOK as part of the README file.
+Moved to a separate file to avoid confusion.

 CODE BOOK: field 1: activity_name description: one of six activities that were studied allowable values: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS
 type: factor with 6 levels